 Method 1: From the Recycle Bin

 The Recycle Bin is the first place to look for deleted images on a Windows computer.
-It’s a special folder that the operating system uses to temporarily store photos that have been recently deleted using the regular delete function (Delete key or right-click > Delete).
+It’s a special folder that the operating system uses to temporarily store photos that have been recently deleted using the regular delete function (the Delete key or right-click > Delete).
 In such cases, files remain in the Recycle Bin for a predetermined length of time or until the bin is emptied.

 - You use the Shift + Delete key combination to skip the Recycle Bin.